mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 First of all, extract **Datasets.zip** into the main project directory, then follow thes steps:

 ###step 1 - Collecting Dataset
-First of all, You need to  use cascade classifier method to detect human faces.
-A variety of datasets can be found on the internet for face detection.
+First of all, You need to use the cascade classifier method to detect human faces.
+You can find a variety of datasets on the internet for face detection.
 Look at [here](http://vision.ucsd.edu/content/yale-face-database) or [here](http://vision.ucsd.edu/content/extended-yale-face-database-b-b) for instance and download a suitable dataset.
-You can use the cropped faces for positive examples (the cropped faces are either available in the datasets, or you need to extract them using bounding boxes and resize them for training). after
+You can use the cropped faces for positive examples. (the cropped faces are either available in the datasets, or you need to extract them using bounding boxes and resize them for training).

 ###step 2 - Creating training data files
 You need to create postives.txt and negatives.txt files using the commands below: